KaiOS

 KaiOS is a mobile Linux distribution for keypad-based mobile phones.
-It is designed and optimised for affordable and low-power feature phones, while retaining access to Internet services through web apps, based on the Gecko engine.
+It is designed and optimised for affordable and low-power feature phones, while having access to Internet services through web apps, based on the Gecko engine.
 KaiOS was originally forked from the former Firefox OS open-source project, and is developed by KaiOS Technologies (Hong Kong) Limited; a company based in Hong Kong, whose largest shareholder is Chinese electronics conglomerate TCL Corporation.'

 Currently, KaiOS was forked from Android for Gonk, so that device manufacturers and KaiOS themselves don't have to develop separate drivers for every component wanting to interact with the Gecko engine, but it cannot run Android's apps due to the lack of Android Runtime.

 Overview and features

 KaiOS supports modern connectivity technologies like 4G LTE, VoLTE, GPS, and Wi-Fi.
 KaiOS runs HTML5-based apps, supports over-the-air updates, and has a dedicated app marketplace called KaiStore.
 Some applications are preinstalled onto the phone, including Facebook and YouTube.
 As of 1 April 2020, there are 500+ apps in KaiStore.

 The mobile operating system is comparatively lightweight on hardware resource usage, and is able to run on devices with just 256 megabytes (MB) of memory.